marchowardbegins/AlgoHive/README.md

 2) Share this repository link with others who think that this is cool project to be a part of.

 3) Fork this repository to add other great crypto prediction projects to our master list.

+4) Donate crypto to help fund our growing community (see Donation section at the bottom).

 ## Why is this free?
 After creating my original [Bitcoin trading formula](https://hackernoon.com/how-i-created-a-bitcoin-trading-algorithm-with-a-29-return-rate-using-sentiment-analysis-b0db0e777f4) that generated a 29% return using Google Trends sentiment analysis I shared  with the crypto community the response was overwhelming.
 So many others wanted to learn how to be smarter about crypto trading.
 After many, many conversations with other traders and data experts I discovered that many of us are actually trying to solve the same problem.
 This led me to build a collabortive platform to bring other great crypto minds together and launch the AlgoHive project and community.